On the importance sampling of self-avoiding walks: Asymptotic results for -walks

 In particular, if $k, \ell \rightarrow \infty$ in such a way $\ell=o(2^k)$, then

-which is much larger than $\E(X_{k,\ell})^2=(k+1)^{2\ell}$. \end{Proposition} \begin{proof} We proceed in four steps.
+which is much larger than $\E(X_{k,\ell})^2=(k+1)^{2\ell}$.
+By~\eqref{av-le}, the variance is thus exponential in the average length of a (uniform) \NN\EE\SS-walk crossing the $k\times \ell$ rectangle. \end{Proposition} \begin{proof} We proceed in four steps.
 We first express the series $M_k(x)$ in terms of an algebraic series $S$, as was done for the enumerative problem in Proposition~\ref{prop:sol-enum}.
 Then, we study the analytic properties of $S$.
 We use these properties to prove that the denominator $G_k$ of $M_k$ is real-rooted, with one positive zero $\rho_k$ and all the other zeroes below $-1/9$.
 We finally apply Cauchy's formula to extract the $\ell$th coefficient of $M_k(x)$, which is $\E(X_{k,\ell}^2)$.